fmiusov/nodeJS/README.md

 **Views** - What the user sees, dynamically rendering appropriate content.
 Decoupled from application code.
 Shouldn't contain too much logic.

 **Controllers** - Connecting Models and Views; split up across middleware functions.
 Contains the 'in-between' logic.
 Routes are tangential to controllers, as they handle which controllers execute in which scenario.
 Should only make sure that the two can communicate (in both directions).

+___

+## Dynamic Routing

+- You can pass dynamic path segments by adding a ":" to the Express router path
+- The name you add after ":" is the name by which you can extract the data on req.params
+- Optional (query) parameters can also be passed (?param=value&b=2) and extracted (req.query.myParam)